 The changes in our portfolio will avoid the production of more than 50 million tons of carbon dioxide over the next 15 years – equivalent to removing three-quarters of a million cars off the road.

-By next year, TEP will have five times as much wind capacity as it does today.
-We currently have two wind farms in our portfolio: the 30 megawatt (MW) Red Horse system near Willcox, Ariz. and the 50 MW Macho Springs system near Deming, New Mexico.
-Our wind capacity will increase significantly with the completion of the 250 MW Oso Grande and 100 MW Borderlands wind projects in New Mexico.
+We currently have three wind farms in our portfolio: the 250 megawatt (MW) Oso Grande system in New Mexico, the 30 MW Red Horse system near Willcox, Ariz. and the 50 MW Macho Springs system near Deming, New Mexico.
+Our wind capacity will increase even more with the completion of the 99 MW Borderlands wind projects in New Mexico.

 Did you know:

-Construction of TEP’s largest renewable resource is nearly complete.
+Construction of TEP’s largest renewable resource is now complete.

 Wind power can provide decades of zero-emission energy.

 A wind turbine produces zero carbon emissions when it generates electricity and has one of the smallest carbon footprints among energy sources.
 In all, a typical wind project repays its carbon footprint in six months or less, according to the American Wind Energy Association and research published in the International Journal of Sustainable Manufacturing.